INTERIOR DESIGN COURSES IN A

 SURREY COUNTRY HOUSE

-It is aimed at those wanting a professional finish in their own home and/or for those looking for a career change (using the portfolio and certificate to find work, or developing things further with a view to self-employment).
-Numbers are kept low to allow for personalisation, and all the necessary equipment is supplied - black fabric portfolio case, art sleeves, mount board, scale ruler, specialist colour wheel etc - as well as lunch.
+It is aimed at those wanting a professional finish in their own home, but it is also for those looking for a career change (using the portfolio and certificate to find work, or developing things further with a view to self-employment).
+All equipment is supplied; black fabric portfolio case, art sleeves, mount board, scale ruler, colour wheel, extension pack - as well as lunch.
 The latter takes place in a 54 foot long kitchen where you sit on Tom Dixon S chairs, and look out on to a garden designed by a Chelsea gold medal winner.

 - The key elements of good design including space planning